raek/blog.raek.se/src/posts/2011/01/24/executors-in-clojure/body.foot.md

     boo!
     nil

-((This makes the current repl the default output stream for new threads.))
+(The `alter-var-root` line makes the current repl the default output stream for new threads.)

 There are three things that the above code does not address very well: it doesn't tell you when the task is done, it does not provide a way